Stanko/Stanko.github.io/_posts/2016-04-18-trying-atom-for-the-third-time.md

 I'm a big fan of [Sublime Text](https://www.sublimetext.com/) editor, which I was using for years now.
 Minimal, fast, reliable.
 But there is one big problem with it.
-Only man is working on it's development and community really slowed down.
+Only one man is working on it's development and community really slowed down.
 JavaScript ecosystem is going forward at incredible speed, and I'm not sure if Sublime will be able to keep up.

 Even [bus factor](https://en.wikipedia.org/wiki/Bus_factor) comes to mind.